Neostigmine

 Neostigmine, sold under the brand name Bloxiverz, among others, is a medication used to treat myasthenia gravis, Ogilvie syndrome, and urinary retention without the presence of a blockage.
 It is also used in anaesthesia to end the effects of non-depolarising neuromuscular blocking medication.
 It is given by injection either into a vein, muscle, or under the skin.
 After injection effects are generally greatest within 30 minutes and last up to 4 hours.

 Common side effects include nausea, increased saliva, crampy abdominal pain, and slow heart rate.
 More severe side effects include low blood pressure, weakness, and allergic reactions.
-It is unclear if use in pregnancy is safe for the baby.
+It is unclear if use in pregnancy is safe for the fetus.
 Neostigmine is in the cholinergic family of medications.
-It works by blocking the action of acetylcholinesterase and therefore increases the levels of acetylcholine.
+It works by blocking the action of acetylcholinesterase and butyrylcholinesterase and therefore increases the levels of acetylcholine.

 Neostigmine was patented in 1931.
 It is on the World Health Organization's List of Essential Medicines.
 The term is from Greek neos, meaning "new", and "-stigmine", in reference to the alkaloid, physostigmine, which inspired its design.
 It is available as a generic medication.